rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

-   - Scan the front and back of your medical insurance card, and email the resulting PDF file to  <medical@rossprogram.org> , with the subject line "insurance card" followed by the name of the student.
+   - Scan the front and back of your medical insurance card, and email the resulting PDF file to  <medical@rossprogram.org> , with the subject line "insurance card" followed by your name.

 Ross participants must have health insurance that protects them from major expenses due to medical emergencies.